jonatanvicente/docker-k8s-training/labs/lab_3.md

 2. **Readiness**
 	- Apply liveness-tcp.yml
 	- Analyze the manifest and keep an eye to this: **Readiness** deregisters the container's ports from the service if there is an error, but it does not restart the container.

 ---

+### 🧩 ConfigMaps: Config management using cmd

+**Steps:**

+1. Create the Nginx config file in `configmaps-examples`.
+2. Create the ConfigMap with the command `kubectl create configmap nginx-config --from-file=configmaps-examples/nginx.conf`
+3. `kubectl describe cm nginx-config` shows the key (the file name by default) and all associated fields.
+4. We can create a ConfigMap with multiple files by providing the folder path: `kubectl create configmap nginx-config1 --from-file=configmaps-examples`
+5. We verify the content with two keys (`index.html` and `nginx.conf`) using: `kubectl describe cm nginx-config1`

+---

+### 🧩 ConfigMaps: Config management using manifests

+**_Volumes_**

+**Steps:**
+1. Analyze the example with volumes in cm-nginx-vol.yaml
+2. Creates a deployment to consume it

+**_Environment vars_**

+**Steps:**

+1. We will create another ConfigMap with a script and environment variables: the env vars will be consumed from the described ConfigMap.
+See `cm-nginx-env.yml`
+	- We create a script that echoes to the Nginx root folder, outputting to a file.
+This will be the script.
+2. We specify the script in a volume and mount the environment variables by referencing the indicated ConfigMap.
+3. We create a Pod, enter it, and validate the environment variables using env.
+4. We check the script created in /opt and execute it.
+	- `cat /usr/share/nginx/html/test.html` correctly captures the environment variables.

+---

+### 🧩 Secrets: Config management using manifests

+**_Secret from a txt file_**

+**Steps:**

+1. Use following commands:
+	- `kubectl create secret generic mysecret --from-file=./secret-files/test.txt`
+  - `kubectl get secrets -o yaml`
+  - `kubectl describe secrets mysecret`
+2. Secrets are codified in base64

+**_Secret from a manifest_**

+**Steps:**

+1. Use secret-data.yml and the commands above to analyze how K8s stores sensitive data.
+2. Use secret-stringdata.yml.
+StringData directly encodes the sensitive data.

+**_Hiding Credentials / Value Substitution_**

+**Steps:**

+1. Creation of a file with hidden secrets (secret-secure.yml).
+	- Kubernetes does not correctly substitute placeholders when we provide values for environment variables.
+2. Hiding and setting values:
+	- We create a file referencing environment variables (`secret-secure_2.yml`).
+	- We use the tool envsubst to replace the file’s placeholders with the previously created environment variable values.
+	- We output to a new file not saved in version control (`envsubst < secret-secure_2.yml > tmp.yml`).
+	- We apply the new file (`kubectl apply -f tmp.yml`).

+**_Setting Credentials with Volumes_**

+**Steps:**

+1. Create a manifest with secrets and a Pod in `pod-vol-secret.yml`.
+Execute kubectl apply -f `pod-vol-secret.yml`
+2. The user/password are set in the secret using `stringData` (converted to base64).
+3. We create volumes that pass the credentials to files (user/password).
+Review the manifest to analyze
+4. Credentials can be loaded by reading the file
+5. Check the results entering in the container and using the command `kubectl get secret secret1 -o yaml`

+**_Using Credentials with Volumes + Environment Variables_**

+1. Create a manifest with secrets and a Pod in `pod-vol-and-envs.yml`.
+2. We create environment variables that point to the secret created above.
+	- `export VAR_NAME="value"`
+	- `echo $VAR_NAME`
+3. It is easier to load credentials as environment variables than by reading from a file (as in the previous example).

+---